 Cabbage Palm, etc.

 Cordyline australis (G.Forst.)
-Endl. is the correct and accepted name for this species of Cordyline.
+Endl. is the accepted name for this species of Cordyline.
 It was first described as such by Stephan Friedrich Ladislaus Endlicher in Prodromus Florae Norfolkicae in 1833.
 It was FIRST described as Dracaena australis by Johann Georg Adam Forster in Florulae Insularum Australium Prodromus in 1786.

 The genus, Cordyline Comm. ex R.Br., was described by Robert Brown in Prodromus Florae Novae Hollandiae in 1810.
 It was previously named and described by Philibert Commerson but Mr. Brown described it later using Mr. Commerson’s description.

-Plants of The World Online by Kew still lists 24 accepted species in the Cordyline genus (as of 10-8-21 when this page was last updated).
+As of 11-15-22 when this page was last updated, Plants of The World Online by Kew lists 24 accepted species in the Cordyline genus.
 It is a member of the plant family Asparagaceae with 120 genera.
 Those numbers could change as updates are made on POWO.

 I am not sure where I bought this plant in 2014, could have been Lowe’s or Wagler’s Greenhouse.
 No matter, it made a great centerpiece for the planter I put it in.